jagchat/aws-samples/sam-nodejs/07-api-gateway-dynamodb-crud/README.md

 #### How to test read operation (get-item-by-key) locally

-- in order to test "get-items-by-key" function locally, we can use the following command:
+- in order to test "get-item-by-key" function locally, we can use the following command:

 ```
 sam local invoke DemoDynamoDbGetItemByKeyLambda `